 - The FDA granted accelerated approval for this indication.
 Continued approval for this indication may be contingent on further clinical trials to verify and describe Polivy’s clinical benefit.

-Development History and FDA Approval Process for Polivy
+Development Timeline for Polivy

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.